MIPT-Oulu/MammogramAnnotationTool_public/README.md

 ## Data requirements

 Each examination is required to have 4 standard mammographic views.
-These examinations should be listed in a dedicated `study_info.csv` file.
-The `study_info.csv` file within the root of your `CUSTOMDATASET` folder, an example file is also provided.
+These examinations should be listed in a dedicated `study_info.csv` file, an example file is provided.
+The `study_info.csv` file should be located within the root of your `CUSTOMDATASET` folder.
 Mammograms should be located in `images` within the same root folder.
-The software will make folders for saving annotation masks and other results in `mat` and `csv` format.
+The software will make additional subfolders for saving annotation masks and other results in `mat` and `csv` format.

 ## Getting started